yokoi-h/gobgp/rest-generator/readme.md

  rest-generator ./api/rest-generator-sample.go ./api/rest-router.go
 ```

+rest-generator generates rest-router.go automatically.
+You can find it under the api directory.

 ## for go 1.4
  We can use go generate subcommand but I'm investigating how to use it.